kjk2010/AmpliPi-POE-Touchscreen/README.md

 2. Clone this Github project
 3. Upload Filesystem Image to ESP32-PoE (this uploads the files in the data folder to the ESP32's file system)
 4. Compile and upload to ESP32-PoE
-5. Replace app.py from the amplipi folder on the AmpliPi server.
-This patch includes the 'get_stream_image' function to provide album art to the controller.
-Requires 'pillow' python3 library (pip3 install pillow).
+5. Power on controller.
+It will look for an AmpliPi to http://amplipi.local

+A 3D printable faceplate design will be available after the first controller release.

 Note: WiFi functionality on the ESP32-PoE is not available in this repo.
 If WiFi is needed, use the WiFi repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad

 #### To do items for first release
-- [ ] Add remote update support from GitHub
+- [ ] Add controller update support from local AmpliPi source (will require a minor AmpliPi web server modification)

 #### Finished items
 - [x] Add rotation setting to settings screen